of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- PRACTICAL APPLICATION – Study in our cutting-edge computer labs, including our purpose-built cyber security laboratory featuring industry-standard equipment
+- PRACTICAL APPLICATION – Study in our cutting-edge computer labs, including our cyber security laboratory purpose-built for our cyber security course

 - IN-DEPTH RESEARCH – Explore an area of the cyber security field in depth by completing a major final year research project

-- HIGHER TECHNICAL QUALIFICATION (FdA only) - Students on our Cyber Security FdA will receive a Level 4 HTQ on successful completion of the first year of the course (subject to approval)
+- HIGHER TECHNICAL QUALIFICATION - Students on our Cyber Security university course will receive a Level 4 HTQ on successful completion of the first year of study

-Students on our cyber security university course will have access to computing rooms with course-specific software installed, while our new cyber security laboratory will enable students to learn and participate in cyber-related activities in a controlled environment.
+Students on our computer science and cyber security university courses will have access to computing rooms with course-specific software installed, while our new cyber security laboratory will enable students to learn and participate in cyber-related activities in a controlled environment.
 You will also have access to our Digital Creative Studio featuring industry-standard media equipment.

 Based in Camden House and Moss House, our computing facilities contain dedicated teaching labs complete with high-spec computers and industry-standard software